How to cut costs on essentials

 For card holders who want to minimise fees, the ANZ Rewards Platinum offers few benefits.
 The card does not waive the annual fee in the first year, and while you can have additional card holders, you’ll pay an extra annual fee for each one.

 Eligible applicants for the ANZ Rewards Platinum credit card must be 18 years of age or over and have a good credit rating.
-Applicants must be a permanent resident or Australia or be a non-Australian permanent resident with at least nine months remaining on their visa.
+Applicants must be a permanent Australian resident or a non-permanent resident with more than 9 months remaining on your visa.
 You must earn a minimum annual income of $35,000 and verify your income with two recent payslips.
 When you apply, you’ll also need details of your expenses, assets and liabilities.

 The Australia and New Zealand Banking Group, also called ANZ, is one of Australia’s big four banks as well as one of the largest listed companies in the country.
 ANZ was founded in the 1830s, focusing on commerce and trade, and has grown to now offer a range of banking products and services to individuals and businesses.
 ANZ’s offering includes credit cards, personal loans, insurance, superannuation, bank accounts and home loans.